Ephemera · Daniel Popper

 Daniel Popper's full creative trust.
 One of the inaugural festival's signature works.

 Ephemera is one of Daniel Popper's monumental works — a kneeling figure with hands clasped in prayer, antlers crowned in cast-fiberglass flowers.
-For the inaugural Western Lights Festival in downtown Reno, the studio's role was the surface: project-map the figure with a multi-night composition built for the geometry of her form.
+For the inaugural Western Lights Festival in downtown Reno, the studio's role was the surface: project-map the figure with a multi-night composition tuned to the geometry of her form.

 I · The sculpture as canvas